nicki182/pet-adoption-fe/README.md

-Hi, my name is Nicole Strulavits and this is my FE for pet
+Hi, my name is Nicole Strulavits and this is my FE for pet project.